leenarashid/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 **fail-fast:true**
   If one job fails, all the jobs after it will also fail and contrary to this in **fail-fast:false** if one job fails, other jobs will be continued.
----

-## Hints
-- PR trigger: `on: pull_request: branches: [main]`
-- Cron trigger: `on: schedule: - cron: '0 0 * * *'`
-- Manual trigger: `on: workflow_dispatch: inputs:`
-- Matrix: `strategy: matrix: python-version: [...]`
-- Exclude: `exclude: - os: windows-latest python-version: "3.10"`

----

-## Documentation
-Create `day-41-triggers.md` with:
-- Each workflow YAML
-- Screenshots of runs
-- The cron expression answer from Task 2

----

-## Submission
-1. Add `day-41-triggers.md` to `2026/day-41/`
-2. Commit and push to your fork

----

 ## Learn in Public
 Share your matrix build screenshot — seeing multiple jobs run in parallel for the first time is a great moment.